Skip navigation

 Linear video formats have limitations when it comes to dynamic range and color depth.

 Log formats, on the other hand, record data in a logarithmic scale, preserving more details in shadows and highlights.
-This offers significant advantages in color grading and visual storytelling.

 Dynamic Range and Color Grading